 Registration is required and is available at www.webercenter.org; click on “programs.”
 Registrations may also be made by contacting Weber Center at 517-266-4000 or firstname.lastname@example.org.

-Weber Center is located on the campus of the Adrian Dominican Sisters Motherhouse, 1257 E. Siena Heights Drive, Adrian.
+Weber Center is on the campus of the Adrian Dominican Sisters’ Motherhouse, 1257 E. Siena Heights Drive, Adrian.
 Enter the Eastern-most driveway of the complex and follow the signs to Weber Center.
 For information, call the Weber Center at 517-266-4000.

 March 24, 2019, Adrian, Michigan – The Adrian Dominican Sisters Motherhouse Campus celebrated National Catholic Sisters Week (NCSW) by reaching out March 14 to local Partners in Mission – Motherhouse Co-workers, Siena Heights University Torchbearers (faculty and staff members who are specially trained in the Mission of the Adrian Dominican Sisters), and tutors of Adrian Rea Literacy Center.

 Begun in 2014, NCSW is recognized March 8-14 to shine a spotlight on the commitment and ministries of U.S. Catholic Sisters.
 Adrian Dominican Sister Mary Soher, OP, was instrumental in this initiative.

 In recent years, the Adrian Dominican Sisters marked the week with special outreach programs to the Adrian area community.
 “This year we decided to bring [the NCSW celebration] closer to home with all of us on Siena Heights Drive,” said Sister Rosemary Abramovich, OP, Co-chair of the Campus NCSW Committee.